Caique

-Caique (/kaɪˈiːk/ or /kɑːˈiːk/) refers to a group of four species of parrots in the genus Pionites endemic to the Amazon Basin in South America.
+Caique (/kaɪˈiːk/ or /kɑːˈiːk/) refers to two to four species of parrots in the genus Pionites endemic to the Amazon Basin in South America.

 Name

-The term "caique" is primarily used in aviculture, with ornithologists typically referring to them as the "black-headed parrot and "white-bellied parrot" (which is sometimes further split into three separate species - green-thighed parrot, yellow-tailed parrot and black-legged parrot) to describe the nominal species.
-They have historically been called the “seven-colored parrot”.
-They are relatively small and stocky, with a short, square tail and bright colors; this may be why they are referred to as “caique” based on the term for a similarly described Turkish vessel.
+The term "caique" is primarily used in aviculture, with ornithologists typically referring to them as the black-headed parrot and white-bellied parrot, the latter of which is sometimes further split into three separate species, green-thighed parrot, yellow-tailed parrot and black-legged parrot.
+They have historically been called the "seven-colored parrot".
+They are relatively small and stocky, with a short, square tail and bright colors; this may be why they are referred to as "caique" based on the term for a similarly described Turkish vessel.
+They exhibit high social intelligence.

 Description

-The two primary nominal species are best distinguished by the black-headed caique's black crown; both have white “bellies”.
-Their typical weight is 150–170 grams, with the white-bellied species being the larger and heavier of the two nominal species.
+The two species are best distinguished by the black-headed parrot's black crown; both have white "bellies".
+Their typical weight is 150–170 grams, with the white-bellied species being the larger and heavier of the two species.
 They can live up to 40 years, but this is not common in captivity.